 Some of the other symptoms associated with whiplash may include:

 - Stiff back

 - Pain that radiates from the neck to your shoulders and/or arms

 - Problems swallowing

-If you have been in a an automobile crash and suspect you have a whiplash injury, it is important to seek medical attention as soon as possible in order to prevent any serious complications from the whiplash.
-Whiplash is a serious as well as painful condition that often times requires years of therapy, medical treatments and surgeries to repair the damages.
+If you have been in an automobile crash and suspect you have a whiplash injury, it is important to seek medical attention as soon as possible in order to prevent any serious complications from the whiplash.
+Whiplash is a serious as well as a painful condition that often times requires years of therapy, medical treatments, and surgeries to repair the damages.
 These treatments are expensive and may interfere with your daily activities.
 An auto accident injury attorney will be able to help you file a claim to receive compensation for your injuries.
 Call now to speak with a whiplash injury attorney today.
 1-909-325-6032. or toll-free 1+844-984-HURT.